paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-001-monopolies-and-combinations-in-restraint-of-trade.md

 Section supersedes two former similar sections enacted by act July 2, 1890, ch.
 647, § 7, 26 Stat.
 210, and act Aug.
 27, 1894, ch.
 349, § 77, 28 Stat.
 570, each of which were restricted in operation to the particular act cited.
 Section 7 of act July 2, 1890, was repealed by act July 7, 1955, ch.
 283, § 3, 69 Stat.
 283, effective six months after July 7, 1955.
 Section 77 of act Aug.
 27, 1894, was repealed by Pub.
 L. 107–273, div.
 C, title IV, §§ 14102(c)(1)(A), 14103, Nov.
 2, 2002, 116 Stat.
 1921, 1922, effective Nov.
 2, 2002, and applicable only with respect to cases commenced on or after Nov.
 2, 2002.

 #### Amendments
 1982—Pub.
-L. 97–393 designated existing provisions as subsec. (a), inserted “Except as provided in subsection (b) of this section,”, and added subsecs. (b) and (c).
+L. 97–393 designated existing provisions as subsec. (a), inserted “Except as provided in subsection (b),”, and added subsecs. (b) and (c).

 1980—Pub.
 L. 96–349 inserted provisions respecting award of prejudgment interest including considerations for the court in determining whether an award is just under the circumstances.